sujansap/BuutReservation/README.md

 #### Running integration tests

-In the `Rise.Domain.Tests` project run the following:
+In the `Rise.Server.Tests` project run the following:

 ```bash
 dotnet test